ArturoDeza/NeuroFovea_PyTorch/README.md

 ### Example code:

-Generate a V1 metamer for the `512x512` image `1.png` with a center fixation, specified by the rate of growth of the receptive field: `s=0.4`.
+Generate a foveated image for the `512x512` image `1.png` with a center fixation, specified by the rate of growth of the receptive field: `s=0.4`.
 Note: The approximate rendering time for a metamer should be around 1 second if you have your GPU on.

 ```
 $ python Metamer_Transform.py --image 1.png --scale 0.4 --reference 0